 - 8. Use a small tubing cutter to cut the liquid and vapor lines at both side of the coil.
 Cut in convenient location for easy reassembly with copper slip couplings. - 9.
 Lift coil vertically from basepan and carefully place aside. - 10.
 Reverse procedure to reinstall coil. - 11.
 Replace filter drier, evacuate system, recharge, and check for normal systems operation.

 Aluminum Coil Removal

-For all aluminum coils, the coil has two fin isolators on the top of the coil as shown in Fig. 31.
-Also, the top and bottom of the tube sheets have edge guards.
-These must be reinstalled after removal of the coil.
+For all aluminum coils, the coil has two or four (depending on size of unit) fin isolators on the top of the coil as shown in Fig. 32.
+These must be reinstalled onto replacement coil.